holoviz-dev/blog/posts/mixtral/index.md

 # Method 2: Run Mixtral with transformers (GPU required)

-The first method is to use the latest Transformers from HuggingFace.
+The second method is to use the latest Transformers from HuggingFace.
 We adapted the code from this blog post: [https://huggingface.co/blog/mixtral](https://huggingface.co/blog/mixtral).

 The following code: